 - Writing a comprehensive research conclusion containing the most important findings and recommendations.

 - Keenness to prepare the research accurately and scientifically, and proof it for grammar and spelling errors.

 Fourth: Publishing Procedures

-- All transactions for submitting or peer reviewing research should be done through the journal website by accessing the Umm Al-Qura University page, then going to "Research and Innovation," and then to "Scientific Journals," followed by "Journal of Shari`ah and Islamic Studies."
+- All transactions for submitting or peer-reviewing research should be done through the journal website by accessing the Umm Al-Qura University page, then going to "Research and Innovation," and then to "Scientific Journals," followed by "Journal of Shari`ah and Islamic Studies."
 Next, "Research publishing form" should be selected, and it should be filled with the required information and research attachments.
 Alternatively, go to the "research publishing form" from here.

-- The scientific material is presented to the editorial board for initial examination to ensure compliance with the journal publishing rules.
+- The scientific material is presented to the editorial board for an initial examination to ensure compliance with the journal publishing rules.

 - The scientific material in which the commitment to the publishing rules has not been completed is returned to its owners and the editorial board outlines its deficiencies, or it may be returned without mentioning that.